hrichardsonlab/fmri-analysis/README.md

 * Converting from raw DICOMS to run-separated data in BIDS specification
 * Data quality inspection using MRIQC
-* Preprocessing using fMRIPrep and, optionally, tedana
+* Preprocessing using fMRIPrep and, optionally, tedana for multi-echo data
   * The data are optionally first run through the anatomical-only workflow using freesurfer within fMRIPrep because some participants only have structural data
   * The data are then run through the rest of the fMRIPrep workflow including:
 	* Separating brain from skull, calculating brain tissue segmentation, spatial normalization